 It’s also important to be aware of the fact that the swap rate credited or debited to your forex trading account is not necessarily the interest rates set by the central banks.
 In this regard, the swap fees vary enormously among forex brokers and across different FX pairs.

 The second critical step you need to take before establishing a carry position is to compare the swap fees among different forex brokers and choose the one that is paying the highest interest rate for the currency pair you want to trade.
 This is not a market maker.

 In the table below you can compare the best carry trade pairs in 2021 and their respective swap fees with some of the best forex brokers.

 The best time to buy into a carry trade is when there is a positive shift in the interest rate policy of one country.
 A shift in the interest rate policy also means that the currency value will appreciate.
 When interest rates are rising, the demand for that currency also tends to increase.
 Make sure you keep an eye on the economic calendar for the central bank interest rate decisions.

 The carry trade also works well during times of low market volatility.
 A low volatility environment tends to attract more market participants into the carry trade as it offers predictable risk-free returns.

-The basic aim of carry trading is to collect interest payments from high yielding currencies.
+The basic aim of carrying trading is to collect interest payments from high yielding currencies.
 In this regard, the longer you hold onto the carry trade the more money you’ll collect from these interest payments.

 To be profitable with the carry trade strategy you need patience.
 To trip the full benefits of the carry trade, you need to view carry trading as a buy-and-hold type of strategy.
 But do keep in mind that in order to protect yourself from short-term adverse price movements you still need to use a stop loss to safeguard your profits.